The Bronze Horseman (poem): Soviet analysis

 Pushkin's poem became particularly significant during the Soviet era.
 Pushkin depicted Peter as a strong leader, so allowing Soviet citizens to praise their own Peter, Joseph Stalin.
-Stalin himself was said to be “most willingly compared” to Peter the Great.
+Stalin himself was said to be "most willingly compared" to Peter the Great.
 A poll in Literaturnyi sovremennik in March 1936 reported praise for Pushkin's portrayal of Peter, with comments in favour of how The Bronze Horseman depicted the resolution of the conflict between the personal and the public in favour of the public.
 This was in keeping with the Stalinist emphasis of how the achievements of Soviet society as a whole were to be extolled over the sufferings of the individual.
 Soviet thinkers also read deeper meanings into Pushkin's works.
 Andrei Platonov wrote two essays to commemorate the centenary of Pushkin's death, both published in Literaturnyi kritik.
 In Pushkin, Our Comrade, Platonov expanded upon his view of Pushkin as a prophet of the later rise of socialism.
 Pushkin not only 'divined the secret of the people', wrote Platonov, he depicted it in The Bronze Horseman, where the collision between Peter the Great's ruthless quest to build an empire, as expressed in the construction of Saint Petersburg, and Evgenii's quest for personal happiness will eventually come together and be reconciled by the advent of socialism.
-Josef Brodsky’s A Guide to a Renamed City "shows both Lenin and the Horseman to be equally heartless arbiters of other’s fates," connecting the work to another great Soviet leader.
+Josef Brodsky's A Guide to a Renamed City "shows both Lenin and the Horseman to be equally heartless arbiters of other's fates," connecting the work to another great Soviet leader.

-Soviet literary critics could however use the poem to subvert those same ideals.
+Soviet literary critics could, however, use the poem to subvert those same ideals.
 In 1937 the Red Archive published a biographical account of Pushkin, written by E. N. Cherniavsky.
 In it Cherniavsky explained how The Bronze Horseman could be seen as Pushkin's attack on the repressive nature of the autocracy under Tsar Nicholas I. Having opposed the government and suffered his ruin, Evgenii challenges the symbol of Tsarist authority but is destroyed by its terrible, merciless power.
 Cherniavsky was perhaps also using the analysis to attack the Soviet system under Stalin.
 By 1937 the Soviet intelligentsia was faced with many of the same issues that Pushkin's society had struggled with under Nicholas I. Cherniavsky set out how Evgenii was a symbol for the downtrodden masses throughout Russia.
 By challenging the statue, Evgenii was challenging the right of the autocracy to rule over the people.
 Whilst in keeping with Soviet historiography of the late Tsarist period, Cherniavsky subtly hinted at opposition to the supreme power presently ruling Russia.
-He assessed the resolution of the conflict between the personal and the public with praise for the triumph of socialism, but couched it in terms that left his work open to interpretation, that while openly praising Soviet advances, he was using Pushkin's poem to criticise the methods by which this was achieved.
+He assessed the resolution of the conflict between the personal and the public with praise for the triumph of socialism, but couched it in terms that left his work open to the interpretation that, while openly praising Soviet advances, he was using Pushkin's poem to criticise the methods by which they were achieved.